The Marlboro College curriculum began with a series of propositions:

 - All students, regardless of their questions, must be able to write clearly and compellingly.

 From these propositions emerged a four-year liberal arts curriculum divided roughly into two distinct two-year phases.
 In the first two years, students devoted themselves to three tasks.
-First they took writing seminars to develop their capacity for clear written expression.
-All students were required to assemble a writing portfolio of non-fiction essays that passed examination by readers drawn from the entire college faculty.
+First, they took writing seminars to develop their capacity for clear written expression.
+All students were required to assemble a writing portfolio of nonfiction essays that passed examination by readers drawn from the entire college faculty.
 Second, students developed a broad familiarity with the liberal arts, choosing from classes across the four main divisions of the curriculum: Sciences, Social Sciences, Arts, and Humanities.
 There were no specific course or distribution requirements, and each student worked with their academic adviser to devise a suitably broad individualized course of study.
 Third, by the end of their sophomore year, students committed to a self-designed field of study to guide their explorations during the second two-year phase.

-During the second phase, students were considered to be ‘on Plan’ – that is, working towards their ‘Plan of Concentration’: a collection of projects which could range from essays to lab experiments, and from novels to ceramic sculptures, all exploring a linked set of questions.
+During the second phase, students were considered to be ‘on Plan’ – that is, working toward their ‘Plan of Concentration’: a collection of projects that could range from essays to lab experiments, and from novels to ceramic sculptures, all exploring a linked set of questions.
 In the junior year, students typically combined advanced coursework with one-on-one tutorials sponsored by individual faculty members who possessed expertise relevant to the student’s field of study.
 These tutorials required the student to take the initiative for mapping out guiding questions, reading lists, and assignments.
-By the end of the year students had sufficient command of the fundamentals of their field to commit to specific, meaningful projects in that field.
+By the end of the year, students had sufficient command of the fundamentals of their field to commit to specific, meaningful projects in that field.

-In the senior year, students would concentrate on more advanced tutorials providing them the space to delve deeply into their research and creative work.
+In the senior year, students would concentrate on more advanced tutorials, providing them the space to delve deeply into their research and creative work.
 These tutorials were often bolstered by participation in small-group Plan writing seminars, choreography groups, or art critique seminars, providing peer support and feedback.
-At the end of their first senior semester, students typically received progress grades rather than final grades, an acknowledgement that the work of the year was holistic and not complete until the end of the second senior semester.
+At the end of their first senior semester, students typically received progress grades rather than final grades, an acknowledgment that the work of the year was holistic and not complete until the end of the second senior semester.